- Grow Boston ferns indoors in bright, indirect sunlight or outside in filtered shade.

 Where to Grow Boston Ferns

 Boston ferns are the perfect porch plant, as they thrive in lots of indirect light.
 Morning sun is ideal, as full afternoon sun can burn the fronds.
+In humid, subtropical areas of Florida (zones 10 to 12), Boston ferns make an attractive mid-height groundcover in areas with dappled shade.
 They like consistently moist but well-drained soils.
 Boston ferns grown indoors should be placed near a window, but not in direct sunlight.

 How to Choose the Best Pot for Growing Boston Ferns